CosiMichele/workshop-materials/2024/2408-Biosci_series/03_seq-manipulation.md

 In the following analysis we use R and [DESeq2](https://www.bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) to perform normalization and some differential gene expression analysis.
 The analysis itself leads us to uncover which genes are most highly expressed in the sample, normalize the data to make it comparable, and visualize gene expression patterns.

-Code is available in the R script provided at `data/iplant/home/shared/cyverse_training/datalab/biosciences/deseq2_viz.R`; copy it to your location (`cp data/iplant/home/shared/cyverse_training/datalab/biosciences/deseq2_viz.R .`).
+Code is available in the R script provided at `data/iplant/home/shared/cyverse_training/datalab/biosciences/e_coli_genomic/deseq2_viz.R`.
 Here's a general summary of what is covered in this section:

 1. **Loading the Count Data**: We begin by reading in the raw counts matrix, which contains the number of reads assigned to each gene across different samples.
 This count data is necessary for downstream analysis.
 2. **Creating the DESeqDataSet Object**: We create a DESeqDataSet object, which structures the raw count data and defines the experimental design (conditions or groups being compared).
 This object is essential for normalizing and analyzing RNA-seq data.